What you'll need

-With the Type tool, drag another text box and type your text.
+With the Type tool, drag to create another text box and type your text.
 Practice formatting the text as shown in the previous step.
 We set the body copy in Merel Light at 18 pt size and increased the tracking.

 To colorize the shape, you’ll pick a color from your image to tie into your design.
-With the box selected, press I for the Eyedropper tool and click your image to sample a color and apply it.
+With the box selected, press the I key for the Eyedropper tool and click in your image to sample a color and apply it.

 Next, type some text in a new text frame and format it.
 When you’re done, press ESC.
 Move your cursor just off a corner of the bounding box until you see the rotation cursor.
-Press Shift and rotate the text 90°, and then drag your text box to position it in your composition.
+Press Shift and rotate the text 90 degrees, and then drag your text box to position it in your composition.